Richard Cobden: Death

+Tributes

-On the following day Lord Palmerston said "it was not possible for the House to proceed to business without every member recalling to his mind the great loss which the House and country had sustained by the event which took place yesterday morning."
-Disraeli said he "was an ornament to the House of Commons and an honour to England."
+On the day after his death Lord Palmerston said "it was not possible for the House to proceed to business without every member recalling to his mind the great loss which the House and country had sustained by the event which took place yesterday morning."
+Disraeli said that the verdict of posterity would be that Cobden was the greatest political character that the pure middle class of this country had yet produced, and that he "was an ornament to the House of Commons and an honour to England."

 In the French Corps Législatif, also, the vice-president, Forcade La Roquette, referred to his death, and warm expressions of esteem were repeated and applauded on every side.
 "The death of Richard Cobden," said M. la Roquette, "is not alone a misfortune for England (UK), but a cause of mourning for France and humanity."
 Drouyn de Lhuys, the French minister of foreign affairs, made his death the subject of a special despatch, desiring the French ambassador to express to the government "the mournful sympathy and truly national regret which the death, as lamented as premature, of Richard Cobden had excited on that side of the English Channel ...
 He is above all", he added, "in our eyes the representative of those sentiments and those cosmopolitan principles before which national frontiers and rivalries disappear; whilst essentially of his country, he was still more of his time; he knew what mutual relations could accomplish in our day for the prosperity of peoples.
 Cobden, if I may be permitted to say so, was an international man."

 Cobden has been called "the greatest classical-liberal thinker on international affairs" by the libertarian and historian Ralph Raico.

-He was buried at West Lavington church in West Sussex on 7 April.
-His grave was surrounded by a large crowd of mourners, among whom were Gladstone, Bright, Milner Gibson, Charles Villiers and a host besides from all parts of the country.
-In 1866, the Cobden Club was founded in London, to promote free-trade economics, and it became a centre for political propaganda on those lines; and prizes were instituted in his name at Oxford and Cambridge.
+Personal life

-Cobden had married, in 1840, Catherine Anne Williams, a Welsh lady, and left five surviving daughters.
-Of these, Jane, a British Liberal politician, married the publisher Thomas Fisher Unwin and was known as Mrs Cobden Unwin; Ellen was the first of the painter Walter Sickert's three wives; and Anne married the bookbinder T. J. Sanderson and he added her surname to his.
+He was elected to the membership of Manchester Literary and Philosophical Society on 29 April 1836 and in 1840, Cobden married Catherine Anne Williams, a Welsh woman.
+They had five surviving daughters.
+Of these, Jane, a British Liberal politician, married the publisher Thomas Fisher Unwin and was known as Mrs Cobden Unwin; Ellen was a published writer and the first of the painter Walter Sickert's three wives; and Anne married the bookbinder T.J.
+Sanderson and he added her surname to his.
+In 1856, their only son died aged 15 after a short scarlet fever illness.
+Two other children died in infancy.

-They afterwards became prominent in various spheres, and inherited their father's political interest.
-His only son died, to Cobden's inexpressible grief, at the age of fifteen, in 1856.
+Cobden was committed to his family, although his public life was absorbing.